Whimmery/CTF-Bandit/README.md

 #That's it!
 We are finished!

-#A final not on bandit26
+#A final note on bandit26
 #if you have the password and the ssh, AND shrink the terminal size
 #you can easily log in with
 #' ssh -i ./bandit26.sshkey bandit26@bandit.labs.overthewire.org -p2220 '